 Our results run counter to the theory that licensing improves service quality.
 Licensing, and progressively stricter forms of it, is not associated with greater service quality across any of our nine comparisons.
-In fact, in eight of the nine comparisons, we find no statistically significant difference in quality at all.
-In the ninth—our comparison of tree trimmers in licensed Maryland and unlicensed Virginia—quality is higher in unlicensed Virginia and statistically significantly so.
+In fact, in seven of the nine comparisons, we find no statistically significant difference in quality at all.
+In the other two—our comparisons of cosmetologists in New York (lower licensing burdens) to those in Connecticut and New Jersey (higher licensing burdens)—quality is higher in less burdensome New York and statistically significantly so.

 These results add to mounting research suggesting the benefits of licensing are overstated and licensing may even be counterproductive.
 In light of this research and an even larger body of evidence showing licensing’s negative effects, policymakers should be highly skeptical of occupational licensing.
 To ensure licenses are not needlessly shutting workers out of occupations, policymakers should carefully consider whether proposed and existing licenses are necessary to protect the public and reject or repeal those that are not.
 They should also ensure requirements for any licenses deemed essential are only as burdensome as necessary to protect the public.
 To do otherwise is only to raise barriers, not quality.